Retirement Planning & BBQ Ribs

 After that excruciating final 10 minutes, I get to cutting the ribs, and finally to the savoring.
 Hopefully, as you cut your ribs parallel to the bones, you’ll see a nice pink smoke ring on the edge of your ribs.
 This is a good sign of smoky flavor, a product of your preparation, patience, and labor over that last few hours.
 Pat yourself on the back and dive into the delicious little devils.

 Just like the ribs, if you plan, prepare, and get the help you require for a successful retirement, you too can enjoy the fruits of your labor.
 You can feel confident when it’s time to take the leap into retirement.
 Perfecting BBQ ribs is going to take me a long time, but I’m up for the challenge.
 It’s not something I’m going to do alone and hasn’t been thus far either.
 I’ve consulted the internet and I’ve had many conversations with my father and others who like to smoke meats.
 I definitely don’t intend to stop seeking advice either, especially when it’s good advice.

 If you’re looking for someone to help you develop a plan to achieve your goals for retirement, look no further.
 Barber Financial Group is here to provide you with a full-service retirement.
 Our financial planners work side-by-side with CPAs, estate planning attorneys, and insurance professionals to address all of your retirement needs.

 Would you like to discuss how we can help you navigate toward a successful retirement?
-If so, reach out to us at 913-393-1000 or fill out the form below.
+If so, reach out to us at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.